jubranodesign/food-recipes/README.md

 # Food Recipes Web App Using React

-This project covers several software and web concepts: html, css, dom, oop, singlton and dependency injection with react context, promise, async await, caching with react query, share state between components, static typing and generics with typescript.
+This project covers several software and web concepts: html, css, dom, oop, singlton and dependency injection with react context, promise, async await, caching with react query, share state between components with Props, static typing and generics with typescript.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).